tacoda/professional-software-development/README.md

 The presentation is written as markdown in [slides.md](slides.md).

-To build the presentation, use `make`:
+To build and serve the presentation:

-    make
+    make build

 The presentation will be built using Reveal.js and will be available at `http://localhost:1948`.

-TODO: Add more options for building
+To build a static html site:

+    make html
+    python -m http.server 8081

+To build a pdf:

+    make pdf

 ## Summary